 The applicant must demonstrate:

 - Financial need.
 Each applicant must file a Free Application for Federal Student Aid (FAFSA), or alternate application for undocumented applicants, and not exceed the Expected Family Contribution (EFC) limit, as established by the Foundation ($6,000).
-Scholarship offers may be rescinded if an applicant's FAFSA changes prior to fall term of the application year and he or she no longer meets the financial need criteria.
-The FAFSA should be filed early in October and must not have a rejected status at the time of the scholarship application review (mid-March).
+Scholarship offers may be rescinded if an applicant's EFC changes prior to fall term of the application year and he or she no longer meets the financial need criteria.
+The FAFSA should be filed as soon as possible after October 1 and must not have a rejected status at the time of the scholarship application review (mid-March).

 - Good character

 - A concern for others through contributions to volunteer projects and/or family needs.